New Priority Pass Lounge “The Club” Coming to San Francisco Airport (SFO)

 The Club Comes to SFO

 The Club brand operates lounges in major market cities across the US (Atlanta, New Orleans, Las Vegas, Boston, Pittsburgh) and a couple of locations in London Airports.
 The brand immerses travelers in a local-inspired experience in each location.
 For example, The Club MSY in the Louis Armstrong New Orleans International Airport serves Crawfish Étouffée and the city-famous Hurricane Cocktails.
+The Boston-inspired decor at the new Boston Logan Airport location partnership with Chase Sapphire Reserve.
 Or The Club CLE, which partners with local Cleveland Distillery FLŌH Vodka for homegrown cocktails.
 San Francisco is known for its exceptional culinary scene, so it could potentially be incorporated into The Club SFO concept.